-Omegaven is the first and only fish oil lipid emulsion for pediatric patients with parenteral nutrition-associated cholestasis (PNAC) in the U.S.1 This parenteral nutrition product rich in omega-3s became commercially available for pediatric patients in November 2018.
+Omegaven is the first and only fish oil lipid emulsion as a source of calories and fatty acids in pediatric patients with parenteral nutrition-associated cholestasis (PNAC) in the U.S.1 This parenteral nutrition product rich in omega-3s became commercially available for pediatric patients in November 2018.
 Prior to that, Omegaven was only available in the United States for compassionate care use.
 Fresenius Kabi was aware of the need for this product to be more broadly available to pediatric patients and worked hard to secure the necessary clinical evidence to support FDA approval.